openstack-infra/zuul/doc/source/zuul.rst

 .. note::
   The ``change-merged`` event does not include the commit sha1 which can be hazardous, it would let you report back to Gerrit though.
-If you were to build a tarball for a specific commit, you should consider insteading using the ``ref-updated`` event which does include the commit sha1 (but lack the Gerrit change number).
+If you were to build a tarball for a specific commit, you should consider instead using the ``ref-updated`` event which does include the commit sha1 (but lack the Gerrit change number).